 - Simplicity beats Complexity: Invest in Index Funds

 - “Your index fund should not be your manager’s cash cow.
 It should be your own cash cow.”

 - “Whether markets are efficient or not, indexing works”

-- Don’t just take John Bogle’s word for it.
+- Don’t just take Jack Bogle’s word for it.
 He sprinkles each chapter will brilliant quotes to support Indexing from the likes of: